hallowslab/pymap/README.md

 `git clone https://github.com/hallowslab/Pymap.git`
 - Create a .env file in the project's root directory where the file .env.template is located, you can duplicate it and modify accordingly
 - Create a config file in `pymap/src/config.json`, You can copy it from the existing templates config*-template.json and modify the settings accordingly, more info in [Addtional Info - Config File](#config-file)
-- From the project's root where the file docker-compose.yml is located, run the command `docker compose build pymap` to build the container and `docker compose up pymap -d` to start it in the background
+- From the project's root where the file docker-compose.yml is located, run the command `docker compose --env-file .env build pymap` to build the container and then `docker compose up pymap -d` to start it in the background, or in a single command `docker compose --env-file .env up pymap -d`

+To remove containers/volumes and images:

+* `docker rm -vf $(docker images -aq)` - Removes all containers and volumes
+* `docker rmi -f $(docker images -aq)` - Removes all images (*Remove containers beforehand*)

 # Additional Info